ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

   - Due to a bug, the duration timer is ignored unless pause isn't 0
 - Threshold: value used for the right hand side of the comparison
 - Output value: value of the output signal created by the block, explained in \nameref{signals}
-- Comparison mode: comparison operation to perform, possible values are "less than", "less than or equal", "greater than", "greater than or equal", "equal", and "not equal"
+- Comparison mode: comparison operation to perform.
+Possible values are "less than", "less than or equal", "greater than", "greater than or equal", "equal", and "not equal"
   - The total input is rounded to 3 decimal places before performing the comparison
 - Clamp input: whether the result of the sum of the inputs should be clamped to the $[-1, 1]$ range or not